JungleHam/GTAIV-DLAA-DLSS4.5-DLSS5/README.md

 ## Known limitation

-Steam's built-in FPS counter currently disappears while a **DLSS Super Resolution** profile is active (Ultra Quality 77%, Quality, Balanced, Performance, or Ultra Performance).
+Steam's built-in FPS counter currently sometimes disappears while a **DLSS Super Resolution** profile is active (Ultra Quality 77%, Quality, Balanced, Performance, or Ultra Performance).
 It remains visible in **DLAA Native** and with project processing **OFF**.
 This is an overlay-display limitation; DLSS and Neural Rendering continue to operate normally.

 ## Troubleshooting